luau-lang/site/src/content/docs/reference/api.md

 ```

 Converts value at the index to an integer number.
-Is the value at the index is not a number and not a string convertible to a number, returns `0`.
+If the value at the index is not a number and not a string convertible to a number, returns `0`.

 * `isnum` - when not a `nullptr`, set to 1 when conversion was successful and 0 otherwise